s-goldman/Dusty-Evolved-Star-Kit/docs/grids.rst

 The models assume a standard `MRN`_ grain size distribution from 0.005 - 0.25 microns.
 The DUSTY code uses an analytical approximation of the wind density distribution.
-This calculation extends to a distance of 10,000 times the inner radius (density type = 3, within the DUSTY code).
+This calculation extends to a distance of 10,000 times the inner radius (density type = 4, within the DUSTY code).

 Oxygen-rich DUSTY model grids
 =============================

-silicates (*N*\ =2,000; 3.4 MB): Uses oxygen-rich warm silicates from `Ossenkopf et al. (1992)`_ and a black body of the effective temperature specified.
-Provides ranges in effective temperature (2600-3400 K: 200 K interval) inner dust temperature (600-1200K: 200 K interval) and optical depth (0.1 - 30: 100
+silicates (*N*\ =2,000; 3.4 MB): Uses oxygen-rich warm silicates from `Ossenkopf et al. (1992)`_ and a black body.
+This grid provides ranges in effective temperature (2600-3400 K: 200 K interval) inner dust temperature (600-1200K: 200 K interval) and optical depth (0.1 - 30: 100 spaced logarithmically).
-spaced logarithmically).